josdem/hugo/content/techtalk/spring/spring_webflux_basics.md

 Lombok is a great tool to avoid boilerplate code, for knowing more please go [here](https://projectlombok.org/)

-In Spring Data some API are supporting a full reactive experience including MongoDB, Couchbase and Casandra, in this case let's create a `PersonRepository` as we going to be reactive.
+Spring Data now is supporting a full reactive experience with MongoDB, Couchbase, Redis and Casandra, in this case let's create a `PersonRepository` using `ReactiveMongoRepository` as we going to be reactive.

 ```java
 package com.jos.dem.webflux.repository;